 The Company is registered in the trade register of the Chamber of Commerce (Kamer van Koophandel) in Amsterdam, the Netherlands under number 54385229.
-The Company's headquarters are in Amsterdam, the Netherlands, and its registered office is located at Paasheuvelweg 25a, Amsterdam 1105 BP, the Netherlands and its telephone number is +31 20 240 6000.
-The Company's website address is www.uniqure.com.
+The Company's headquarters are in Amsterdam, the Netherlands, and its registered office is located at Paasheuvelweg 25, Amsterdam 1105 BP, the Netherlands and its telephone number is +31 20 240 6000.

-The Company's ordinary shares are listed on the NASDAQ Global Select Market and trades under the symbol "QURE".
+The Company's ordinary shares are listed on the Nasdaq Global Select Market and trade under the symbol "QURE".